When Custody Agreement Confusion Leads to Criminal Charges

 Here’s what happened: The mother of a two-year-old girl died, and a custody hearing was subsequently held.

 According to the Pittsburgh Post-Gazette, there was a custody hearing, but the man, Tex Ortiz, 32, did not attend the hearing and interim custody was granted to the child’s maternal grandmother.
+The grandmother had expressed concern about the environment Ortiz would have the girl in.

 The paper alleges Mr. Ortiz removed his daughter from Allegheny County and refused to return her when contacted by authorities.